fuzzylabs/vertex-edge/README.md

 edge experiments init
 ```

-Whether you train locally or in Vertex, all of your training runs will be logged to the experiment tracker.
-You can find the tracker dashboard using:
+With experiment tracking enabled, every time you train a model, the details of the training run will be recorded, including performance metrics and training parameters.

+You can view all of these experiments in a dashboard.
+To get the dashboard URL, run:

 ```
 edge experiments get-dashboard